rodrfentanes21/fccprojects/README.md

  - I tried to make them pass all the user story test and basically thats it, when i had the pacience i tried to make a similar css style and implement it with the skills i learned in the course
- - the css codes are contained in the html code
+ - The css codes are contained in the html code